Athletic identity: Athletic identity and gender

 When it comes down to sports, males and females are often separated into two different groups, this is generally due to a difference in physical strength.
 Aside from this physiological difference, there is often a dominant culture accompanying the sport.
-Like for Judo, the dominant culture would be a male culture.
+For example, in Judo the dominant culture is a male culture.
 Based on the study done in 2016 by Ronkainen et al. and confirmed by the study done by Palermo and Rancourt in 2019, these factors conflict with the female narrative and are the cause for women to have a harder time creating an athletic identity and this is not likely to change in a short time.
 The cause of the sustain of this dominating male culture in sports is not limited to male athletes themselves but also includes coaches and women athletes.

-Aside from the male and female genders, the creation of an athletic identity could potentially be disrupted by the competing between having the identity of being transgender or non-binary and the existing gender categories in sports.
+Aside from the male and female genders, the creation of an athletic identity could potentially be disrupted by the competing identity of being transgender or non-binary and the existing gender categories in sports.
 The categories include solely male or female gender, meaning non-binary individuals are automatically subjected to a difficult choice as to which category should they put themselves in.
-The choice is not only interfering with their gender identity, as choosing a side is the very thing they want to avoid by identifying as non-binary, but also a subject of mockery of other sport participants.
-Transgender and non-binary people are sometimes blamed for not adjusting to the male/female segregation, because of physical advantages of male to female transgenders over „natural” women.
+The choice does not only interfere with their gender identity, as choosing a side is the very thing they want to avoid by identifying as non-binary, but may also be a subject of mockery of other sport participants.
+Transgender and non-binary people are sometimes blamed for not adjusting to the male/female segregation because of the physical advantages of male-to-female transgender women over "natural" women.
 Because of that, sports organizations prevent the conflict by not allowing them to participate, which in turn, makes it difficult for transgender and non-binary people to keep their athletic identity.
-Most sports competitions require a match between biological gender and gender identity.
-Female to male transgender athletes also face discrimination because of the belief that some sports are predominantly for males.
-They are not being taken as serious rivals by other participants and mocked by sports fans.
+Most sports competitions require a match between biological sex and gender identity.
+Female-to-male transgender athletes also face discrimination because of the belief that some sports are predominantly for males.
+They may not be taken as serious rivals by other participants and mocked by sports fans.